The largest flotilla in the Clyde's history

 We'll see you there.
 RYA Scotland are proud to be one of the main sponsors again for this event and it would be great to see everyone at the RYA Scotland stand.
 Last year we had a fantastic time, which was full of laughs and sunshine, offering free dinghy taster sessions for kids, sailing experiences on Drum, as well as talks and workshops on the shore.
 We will announce our action packed programme of activities for this year soon so check our website closer to the event.

-Featured Boat: Octopus
+Featured Boat: Puffin

 Saturday 26th July 2014

 The Commonwealth Flotilla provides people with an unforgettable way to journey to and participate in the XXth Commonwealth Games 2014 celebration.
 Through this event we have drawn communities together, with the common cause of celebrating Scotland and the Commonwealth.